xapian/xapian-docsprint/advanced/admin_notes.rst

 cover multiple databases, or to link them with transactions in external systems, such as an RDBMS.

-Finally, note that it is possible to compile Xapian such that it doesn't make modifications in an atomic manner, in order to build very large databases more quickly (search the Xapian mailing list archives for "DANGEROUS" mode for more details).
-This isn't yet integrated into standard builds of Xapian, but may be in future, if appropriate protections can be incorporated.
+Finally, the xapian-constant:`Xapian::DB_DANGEROUS` flag allows updating a Xapian database such that modifications are not applied in an atomic manner.
+This means if update is interrupted the database is likely to be corrupted, but the advantage is overhead of applying updates atomically is avoided so it can be useful for speeding up the initial indexing run for a very large dataset.

 Single writer, multiple reader
 ------------------------------